d-davis/rapanui_mulching/README.md

 ### File list:
 -- Supplemental_Document.pdf - R-markdown file of machine learning script developed to identify lithic mulching features from WorldView-3 satellite imagery.

--- Mulch_estimates.zip -- zip folder containing a raster dataset with cleaned lithic mulching estimations for Rapa Nui.
+-- Mulch_Estimation.zip -- zip folder containing a raster dataset with cleaned lithic mulching estimations for Rapa Nui.
 Data was produced using a Maximum Entropy algorithm and was manually evaluated to remove errors.

--- Training_data.zip -- zip folder containing shapefiles with training data used for machine learning classification of WorldView-3 satellite images.
+-- Training_Data.zip -- zip folder containing shapefiles with training data used for machine learning classification of WorldView-3 satellite images.

 ### Additional notes: